Tides edge out win over Durham, clinch series split

-With All-Star Weekend upon us, there are a plethora of current Tides, former Tides, and just Orioles prospects that are in Seattle representing the up and coming organization.
+NORFOLK, Va.
+(WAVY) – With the All-Star Weekend upon us, there are a plethora of current Tides, former Tides, and just Orioles prospects that are in Seattle representing the up and coming organization.

 On Saturday, the Tides were still in Durham playing the penultimate game of their set with the Bulls.